-Captains of fishing boats must be licensed.
+Captains of fishing boats and hunters and trappers must be licensed.

 States set licensing requirements for boats operating in state waters, defined as inland waters and waters within 3 miles of the coast.

 Almost all captains are self-employed, and most eventually own, or partially own, one or more fishing boats.
 Most hunters and trappers are also self-employed.